fenago/machine-learning/lab_guides/lab_4.md

 - How to code the perceptron algorithm in Python.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+Password for jupyterLab : `1234`

+All Notebooks are present in `work/machine-learning` folder.

+You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

 Here is the problem we’ll tackle in this chapter.
 How do we teach a computer to determine if a sentence is happy or sad?
 The way we tackle this is by introducing a branch of machine learning called classification.
 Much like regression, classification consists of predicting labels